Decathlon/vitamin-web/CONTRIBUTING.md

 # start all showcases and build sources in watch mode & hot reload
 yarn start
-# or if you need don't need to launch every packages:
+# or if you need don't need to launch every packages, you can launch separately:
 yarn start:css
+yarn start:icons
 yarn start:web-components
 yarn start:react
+yarn start:svelte
 yarn start:vue
 ```